-1 Make sure there's no floppy disk or CD-ROM that contains Be system software inserted in a drive connected to the BeBox.
+1 Make sure there's no floppy disk or CD-ROM that contains Be system software inserted in a drive connected to your computer.

-When you turn on the BeBox, it tries to find system software on removable disks first.
+When you start up the BeOS, it tries to find system software on removable disks first.
 Then it looks for system software on a hard disk.
-For more information, see "Selecting a Boot Disk" on page 16.
+For more information, see "Selecting a Boot Disk" on page 4.